Funders and supporters

 London Friend works with a wide range of organisations within the public and private sectors to help achieve our mission of improving the lives of LGB&T people.
 Our current partners and funders include:

-- Monument Trust supports the delivery of our Antidote programme from 2015 - 2018 and has previously supported this work through revenue and capital grants.
+- The Henry Smith Charity supports the delivery of our Antidote programme from 2018 - 2021 and has previously supported the development of our SWAP programme.

 - Lloyds Bank Foundation help fund our volunteering programme for Antidote, our LGBT drug & alcohol service.